mmuratarat/mmuratarat.github.io/_pages/faq.md

 71. Does tree-based methods such as Decision Tree handle multicollinearity by itself?
 72. How to model count data?
 73. Why should weights of Neural Networks be initialized to random numbers?
+74. Why is loss function in Neural Networks not convex?
 71. How do you deal with high cardinality?